Bunbury Cup Preview, Tips, Runners & Trends (July Festival)

 • Indian Ridge (0 Wins from 6 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Bless Him in 2022, winning for David Simcock at odds of 25/1 under the guidance of Jamie Spencer.
 Looking at the runners at the head of the market over the last 20 renewals, there have been 3 winning favourites in the race.
-Before placing your bet on the 2026 Bunbury Cup, head over to see which other runners today are being backed by the best racing tipsters.
+Whilst we wait for the 2026 Bunbury Cup, remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.

 Route to the Bunbury Cup

-Many trainers will target races to use as prep races before coming to the Bunbury Cup.
+Many trainers target races as preparation for the Bunbury Cup.
 These are the races which the recent winners ran in before coming here:

 InfoLast Race